 - Students who are residents of Tennessee and are eligible for the Pell Grant may also be eligible for the Tennessee Student Assistance Award.
-It is imperative that Tennessee students who wish to be considered for the state grant complete the FASFA, listing King as the first school choice, as soon as possible after October 1st.
-Early submission should ensure that the student's data is processed before state funds are exhausted.
-Lost state funding is not replaced by the institution. - 2.
-The FAFSA is processed using a federal formula which determines the family's ability to pay.
+Students seeking Tennessee state grant must file the FAFSA as soon as possible after October 1st.
+The University will not replace lost state funding. - 2.
+The FAFSA is processed using a federal formula which determines the family's ability to contribute toward the cost of the student's education.
 This is called an Expected Family Contribution (EFC).
 Eligibility for Federal Pell Grant, State Grant, other federal financial aid programs, and King institutional need-based grants is determined by processing this form.
-The processed results provide the institution with information needed to distribute institutional sources of financial aid funding. - 3.
-When the FAFSA is processed, students will receive a confirmation from the Central Processing System.
-This will come to them electronically in the form of a Student Aid Report.
-Students should keep a copy for reference.